imarsman/gotail/README.md

 # Building and Running

-The app can be build by typing (with a Go 1.16 compiler.
+The app can be built by typing the command below (with a Go 1.16 compiler).
 If you have an older version of Go installed you can change the version number in go.mod if there is a complaint on trying to compile.
 This should be compatible with earlier versions of Go like 1.14 and 1.15 though I have not checked.
 This app does not use embedding, which appeared in Go 1.16.

 `go build tail.go`